Dmitri-Sintsov/django-jinja-knockout/docs/grids.rst

     }}

   ``exclude_ids`` argument saves a bit of html removing unused underscore.js templates from the resulting page.
-  It is also possible to have multiple grids with different styles of filters at the same page, in such case do not use ``exclude_ids`` argument.
+  It is also possible to have multiple grids datatables with different styles of filters at the same page, in such case do not use ``exclude_ids`` argument.
   There is `cbv_grid_breadcrumbs.htm`_ Jinja2 macro that could be used as ``template_name`` value of ``KoGridView`` derived grid class attribute to use breadcrumb-style filters.
 See sample project `club_app.views_ajax`_ for the